determined-ai/determined/docs/integrations/notification/workload-alerting.rst

 Case 3: Customizable Monitoring for Specific Experiments
 ========================================================

-To set up custom monitoring for specific experiments:
+For critical experiments or those requiring special attention, you can set up custom monitoring to receive tailored alerts based on specific conditions or events in your code.

 #.
 Create a webhook with the "Specific experiment(s) with matching configuration" option and
    "CUSTOM" trigger type.